universal-ctags/ctags/docs/contributions.rst

 installing the "linux" style to the current buffer.

-I like GNU style, but for keeping consistency in existing code of Exuberant-ctags, the origin of Universal Ctags, I introduced the style and configuration to my .emacs.
+I like GNU style, but for keeping consistency in existing code of Exuberant Ctags, the origin of Universal Ctags, I introduced the style and configuration to my .emacs.
 Please, do the same.

 Compatibility